-U.S. embassy officers met with MERA officials to discuss the expansion of worship space for non-Muslim religious communities.
-They also met with MERA in September to encourage the government to continue its support of tolerance, its outreach efforts promoting religious tolerance, and its opposition to violent extremism.
+U.S. embassy officers met with MERA officials to encourage the government to continue its outreach efforts promoting religious tolerance, and discussed its efforts to counter violent extremism related to religion.
 Embassy officers met with minority religious groups and supported efforts to promote interfaith understanding across all religious groups.